BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Introduction

 The organization of this article is as follows.
 Section \ref{LR} reviews related work in this domain.
 In Section \ref{method}, we describe the overall architecture of the proposed BIOSCAN-5M model.
-Section \ref{res} presents the performance of the model, including various graphical analyzes and comparisons with SOTA transformer-based and TL approaches, AutoML and NAS based models, and methods reported in the literature.
+Sections \ref{experimental} and \ref{res} present the experimental setup and the performance of the model.
 Section \ref{discuss} discusses the significance of our findings in the context of current research and highlights potential directions for future work.
 Finally, Section \ref{conclusion} provides a summary of the study and concludes the article.